-Laravel & Symfony – basics information
+Laravel & Symfony – basics information about both frameworks

 The first one is the most obvious – they both use PHP as their programming language.

-They are cross-platform which means that they are computer software that is implemented on multiple computing platforms.
+They are cross-platform, which means that they are computer software that is implemented on multiple computing platforms.

 It is worth mentioning that both are multi-user and multi-language content.
-The two provide the scaffolding of the application, pattern for interfaces and support text search.
+The two provide the scaffolding of the application, pattern for interfaces, and support text search.

-In spite of some similarities connecting these two frameworks, we are definitely able to point out differences too.
+Despite some similarities connecting these two frameworks, we are definitely able to point out differences too.

-Templating engine – Symfony supplies Twig, but Laravel provides Blade which has a great benefit – you could reusable the code.
+Templating engine – Symfony supplies Twig, but Laravel provides Blade, which has a great benefit – you could reusable the code.
 That option does not exist in Twig.

 If you are interested in database support – both provide object-relational mapping for data access.
 Symfony uses Doctrine, Laravel – Eloquent.

-Pros & Cons of Laravel and Symfony
+Pros & Cons of Laravel and Symfony – Comparison of PHP frameworks